zerohd4869/DialogueCRN/README.md

 # DialogueCRN
 Source code for ACL-IJCNLP 2021 paper "[DialogueCRN: Contextual Reasoning Networks for Emotion Recognition in Conversations](https://arxiv.org/pdf/2106.01978.pdf)".

+In this work, we focus on emotion recognition in textual conversations (textual ERC).
+If you are interested in multimodal ERC, you can jump to our relevant work in [MM-DFN](https://github.com/zerohd4869/MM-DFN).

 ## Quick Start

 ### Requirements